 guns from reduced rations and exposure to the elements.
 Reduced in number by sickness and battle casualties, the garrison

 of Vicksburg was spread dangerously thin.
 Soldiers and citizens alike began to despair that relief would ever come.
 At Jackson

-and Canton, General Johnston gathered a relief force which took up the line
+and Canton, General Joseph E. Johnston, commanding Army of the West, gathered a relief force which took up the line

 of march toward Vicksburg on July 1.
 By then it was too late as the sands of time had expired for the fortress city on the

 |Vicksburg and the Civil War